-ALGEBRA I
+ALGEBRA 1

 Grade Level Credits Term

 9 1 Full Year

-Prerequisite: Approval by SEAS Math Department
+Prerequisite: Approval by SEAS Math Department.

-Study Time Needed: 3-4 hours per week.

-This course covers the following fundamental areas of algebra: equations, inequalities, graphs, percents, ratios, proportions, exponents, square roots and factoring.
-Application of these skills is extended to real world situations connecting algebra to geometry, statistics and probability.
+This course covers the following fundamental areas of algebra: equations, inequalities, graphs, percents, ratios, proportions, exponents, square roots, and factoring.
+Application of these skills is extended to real-world situations connecting algebra to geometry, statistics, and probability.

-ENRICHED ALGEBRA I
+ENRICHED ALGEBRA 1

 Grade Level Credits Term

 9 1.5 Full Year

-Prerequisite: Approval by SEAS Math Department
+Prerequisite: Approval by SEAS Math Department.

-Study Time Needed: 3-4 hours per week.

-This class, which meets for two class periods throughout the day, will cover all the standards and benchmarks of Algebra1 I with more depth and more examples, along with reviewing essential pre-algebraic concepts.
-Like Algebra 1, this course covers the following fundamental areas of algebra: equations, inequalities, graphs, percents, ratios, proportions, exponents, square roots and factoring.
-Application of these skills is extended to real world situations connecting algebra to geometry, statistics and probability.
+This class, which meets for two class periods throughout the day, will cover all the standards and benchmarks of Algebra 1 with more depth and more examples, along with reviewing essential pre-algebraic concepts.
+Like Algebra 1, this course covers the following fundamental areas of algebra: equations, inequalities, graphs, percentages, ratios, proportions, exponents, square roots, and factoring.
+The application of these skills is extended to real-world situations connecting algebra to geometry, statistics, and probability.
 The extra time afforded by this course works to solidify a strong Algebra foundation that is essential to all future math courses.
-Students in this class will earn 1.5 credits; one math credit which will affect the GPA and .5 general education credit which will not affect the GPA but will count towards total credits needed for graduation.
+Students in this class will earn 1.5 credits; one math credit which will affect the GPA and .5 general education credit which will not affect the GPA but will count towards the total credits needed for graduation.
 Successful completion of this course will prepare students for entry into Geometry.